lynnanni/Netflix-SDET-project/README.md

 - Frontend.py instantiates the web browser as well as creating pages to take actions on.
 - Locators.py contains xpaths and ids used by Selenium to find objects to interact with, such as buttons to click or textboxes to type in.
 - Modules/Pages contains the "Page Object Model" pages that represent different user interfaces.
+- To see sample test results, please view `sample-run-output.txt` and `pytest_run_example.png`

 ## Test Setup:

+### Assumptions:
+- User is running the tests on a Mac-like system
+- Python 3.6 or later is installed.
+- Chrome is installed

+### Steps:
+First, install requirements.txt:

+`pip3 install -r requirements.txt`

+Second, you will also need to download the chromedriver version that matches your current chrome browser's.

+https://www.swtestacademy.com/install-chrome-driver-on-mac

-To run the tests from the CLI: `pytest -v Testcases/CRUD.py`
+To run the tests from the CLI, run this command:

+`pytest -v Testcases/CRUD.py`

 Or, import the project into an IDE such as Pycharm and edit the run configuration to select Python tests.
-Finally, select the test you would like to run based off the script path.
+You can select the test you would like to run based off the script path.

 Example: `/Users/anniwang/PycharmProjects/anni_netflix_project/Testcases/CRUD.py`

-NOTE: Please have Chrome installed for tests to run in the UI.
-You will also need to download the chromedriver version that matches your chrome browser's.

-https://www.swtestacademy.com/install-chrome-driver-on-mac

-You may also need to install requirements.txt:

-`pip3 install -r requirements.txt`

 #### Troubleshooting